Horsted Park

 • Apartment blocks on the western side offer a coarser grain, while courtyard houses on the eastern side have a finer grain to blend into the surrounding rural landscape.

-• Two-storey semi-detached dwellings along the northern boundary reinforce the geometry of the nearby Fort’s moat, while also providing outdoor private amenity space and protecting the moat from public access.
+• Two-storey semi-detached dwellings along the northern boundary reinforce the geometry of the nearby Fort’s moat, provide outdoor private amenity space and protecting the moat from public access.

 • A cluster of taller four-storey buildings forms the central focus of the site, housing Extra Care accommodation, retail spaces, and community facilities, including offices and a shared flexible hall space.